Singleton

 myService, ctx := ore.Get[MyService](context.Background())

-, Ore will make a new instance of MyService
+On the first call to ore.Get[MyService](ctx), Ore will make a new instance of MyService and return it,

-and it will return the same instance of every subsequent call to ore.Get[MyService](ctx)
+and it will return the same instance of every subsequent call to ore.Get[MyService](ctx).